IWeeskey/SpacatsLOD/README.md

 ![Screenshot](Arts/SpaCats%20LogoSmall.png)

 Spacats LOD.
-Spacats LOD is a custom Level of Detail system designed to determine LOD levels based on the distance to a target Camera.
+Spacats LOD is a custom Level of Detail system designed to determine LOD levels based on the distance to a specified Transform.
 Unlike Unity’s built-in LODGroup, it gives you direct access to the current LOD index, optimized with Jobs + Burst, and supports both static and dynamic use cases.

 ✨ FEATURES
 * Works in the Editor – no need to hit Play just to test setups.